 Current mental health research identifies several protective factors that reduce a person’s risk of suicide.
 Accordingly, Iris Foundation’s work in the Central Coast community focuses on three key factors that contribute to good mental health – resilience, hope and connections.

-Resilience is the ability to ‘bounce back’ – to recover effectively from stress, trauma and other significant setbacks.
+Resilience is the ability to ‘advance despite adversity’ – to recover effectively from stress, trauma and other significant setbacks.
 It is not an in-born quality and can be cultivated by learning to recognise and draw upon one’s unique strengths and abilities.

 Hope is a belief in the possibility that situations and people can change.
 Retaining a sense of hope is vital to making positive improvements within individuals, families and the wider community.